Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

     `nonOverlapPatch` of the first boundary in the coupled pair is used to switch faces on and off: if the value of the face is \(1\) then it is 'open' if it is \(0\) it is 'closed'
+-   **nonMovingFvMesh:** A non-moving mesh that pretends to move.
+This triggers the recalculation of AMI-interfaces

 The folder `Examples/DynamicMesh` has examples for this library